-Mr. Higley began in very humble circumstances.
+Jerry Higley began in very humble circumstances.
 He learned from an early age that success in life requires sacrifice, hard work, and self-discipline.
 Mr. Higley is a family man, and his business reflects this attribute.
-The average tenure of ADS’s over 130 employees is 11 years.
+The average tenure of Automated Dairy’s over 100 employees is 11 years.

-Following his return home, Jerry met Susan (Tidwell) Higley, and after a courtship they were married in the summer of 1976.
-That fall Mr. and Mrs. Higley moved to Logan, Utah so Mr. Higley could attend Utah State University and study Agriculture Economics.
-He went to school full time, worked full time, and by the spring of 1980 he not only graduated with a Bachelor’s degree in Applied Economics with an emphasis on Agriculture, but he and his wife also had two children.
+In 1976 Mr. Higley and his wife moved to Logan, Utah so he could attend Utah State University and study Agriculture Economics.
+He went to school full time, worked full time, and by the spring of 1980 he not only graduated with a Bachelor’s degree in Applied Economics with an emphasis on Agriculture and he also had two children.

 After graduation, Mr. Higley purchased the Snow Meadow Dairy in Hyrum, Utah.
 He managed this dairy personally and within two years this business became the second highest producing and most profitable dairy in Utah.

-In 1982 Mr. and Mrs. Higley sold Snow Meadow Dairy and Mr. Higley went to work for Westfalia (a world-wide dairy manufacturer).
-He soon rose up the business ladder and within four years he was promoted to regional representative for the company covering the 11 western states plus portions of Canada.
+In 1982 Mr. and Mrs. Higley sold Snow Meadow Dairy and he went to work for Westfalia (a world-wide dairy manufacturer).
+Within four years he was promoted to regional representative for the company covering the 11 western states plus portions of Canada.

-Automated Dairy/ADS also provides a full dairy chemical, maintenance and service division, a complete dairy installation and remodeling division, and a full electrical division called Electric Express.
+Automated Dairy also provides a full dairy chemical, maintenance and service division, and a complete dairy installation and remodeling division.
 Each entity has the same goal and approach when analyzing and setting up dairy systems to ensure a balance of fast, safe, gentle, and complete milk harvest.

 Providing quality milking equipment and unsurpassed service to dairies, 24 hours a day 7 days a week.